Dibang Valley district

-Dibang Valley district (/dɪˈbæŋ/ dib-ANG) is a district of the Indian state of Arunachal Pradesh named after the Dibang River or the Talon as the Mishmis call it.
-It is the least populated district in India and has an area of 9129 km2.
+Dibang Valley district (/dɪˈbæŋ/ dib-ANG) is a district in Arunachal Pradesh named after the Dibang River.
+It has an area of 9129 km2 and is the least populated district in both the state and the country.
+The district is called "Talon" by the Mishmi people.

 History

 In June 1980, Dibang Valley district was created out of part of Lohit district.
 On 16 December 2001, Dibang Valley district was bifurcated into Dibang Valley district and Lower Dibang Valley district.